fcamara7/GeneidTRAINerDocker/TrainingGeneid.md

 In this document we describe the development of a PERL language integration tool (geneidTRAINer4docker.pl), which, in the context of a docker container, allows us to combine all the above-mentioned scripts/programs into a single pipeline-like script.
 While the original geneidTRAINer program versions were designed to be user-interactive at a few steps along the execution flow, for the purposes of this version of geneidTRAINer (within docker), user-intervention is not allowed except for for a few option that can be provided _a priori_ through a config file.
 Finally, the user is not required to have much knowledge of the training process itself.
 The geneidTRAINer4docker.pl script must be run directly from a Unix-compatible command line in a machine containing the latest version of docker.

-# 1.0 REQUIREMENTS FOR THE GENEID TRAINING SET
+# 1.0 REQUIREMENTS FOR BUILDING A GENEID TRAINING SET

 The training set for geneid should: